AlexandraDI/Deep_Learning/README.md

  <img src="https://alexandradi.github.io/Alex_Portfolio/figure4.png" alt="zigzag" width="100%" height="100%" />
 </p>

-In the [project report](https://github.com/AlexandraDI/Deep_Learning/blob/main/Project_2/DL_Assignment_2.pdf){:target="_blank"}, we explain the implementation details and present the results.
+In the [report](https://github.com/AlexandraDI/Deep_Learning/blob/main/Project_2/DL_Assignment_2.pdf){:target="_blank"}, we explain the implementation details and present the results.
 Some of the results are shown below.

 Temperature prediction of the next week: